fertrig/trigoso.xyz/static/resume.md

 Fully remote role.
 Worked with other tech leads and offshore developers.
 Received consistently positive feedback from stakeholders and company leaders.

+### Pawboost
+_Senior Software Engineer • December 2024 - January 2025 • [pawboost.com](https://pawboost.com)_

+**Built a mobile app for iOS and Android using Flutter.**
+**Built GCP backend using Cloud Run, Firebase and Firestore.**

+Simplified the original codebase.
+Built and deployed a GCP backend using Cloud Run, Firebase and Firestore.
+Built scripts to deploy and release apps to the App Store and Google Play Store.

 ### Synco
 _Lead Software Engineer • June 2024 - December 2024 • [teamsynco.com](https://teamsynco.com)_